joaotonaco/joaotonaco/README.md

 ## 👋 About me
 Hello there!
-I'm João Gabriel, a 16-year-old Brazilian with a growing passion for programming.
+I'm **João Gabriel**, a 16-year-old Brazilian with a growing passion for programming.
 I'm dedicated to improving my skills in the world of coding, and I aspire to work in this field in the future.
 Currently, my primary focus lies in developing projects related to Discord and full-stack web development.

-** **
 ## 💻 Langs & Tools
 <p>
     &nbsp